Avoiding the Common Mistakes and Getting Pigging Right

 The best solution is to avoid pigs that contain solid magnets or strips.
-Instead choose pipeline pigs that contain a flexible magnetic silicone core that will not shatter, fragment, or break free from the rest of the pig.
+Instead choose pipeline pigs from a sanitary pigging expert such as HPS that contain a flexible magnetic silicone core that will not shatter, fragment, or break free from the rest of the pig.
 Therefore ensuring safety and avoiding the risks of contamination issues.

 2. Product Bypass

 Over the years, we’ve encountered product bypass issues associated with using pigs that feature fins, caps or assembled pieces.
 A common problem with using these types of pigs is that effective cleaning between the fins or assembled pieces is extremely difficult.

 That’s because each fin will let a small amount of product past.
 Over time, the product will gradually build up in the gap between the first and second fin.
 The product build up will then occur between the second and third fin, and so on.
 Product bypass then becomes a major issue and can seriously limit product recovery rates.
 Even if the pigging process is stopped before this can happen, the shape of finned pigs makes them more difficult and time-consuming to clean and maintain hygiene standards.

 A further problem with finned pigs is that they are more susceptible to ripping or small pieces breaking off.
 This results in contamination issues.
 Even more so if they contain solid magnets.
 In addition, pigs that contain fins or assembled pieces are typically constructed with a spine usually of a small diameter, making the pig not as robust as other types of pigs.
 As a result, they will need to be replaced more frequently.